googleads/googleads-mobile-unity/unity/android/README.md

 The plugin contains a .unitypackage file for those that want to easily import the plugin, as well as the source code for those that want to iterate on it.

-Requirements:
+Requirements
 -------------

 * Unity 4.3 (untested on previous versions)
 * Google Play services library, revision 13 or higher
 * An ad unit ID

-Directions for importing the plugin:
+Directions for importing the plugin
 ------------------------------------

 1. Open your project in the Unity editor.